-- Child support payments received by either parent for the benefit of a child of another relationship.
+Child support payments received by either parent for the benefit of a child of another relationship.

-- Benefits received from means-tested public assistance programs.
+Benefits received from means-tested public assistance programs.

-- Foster care payments paid by the Department of Human Services or a licensed child placing agency.
+Foster care payments paid by the Department of Human Services or a licensed child placing agency.

-Income from self-employment includes income from, but not limited to, business operations, work as an independent contractor or consultant, sales of goods or services, and rental properties, less ordinary and reasonable expenses necessary to produce such income.
+Income from self-employment includes income from, but not limited to, business operations, work as an independent contractor or consultant, sales of goods or services, and rental properties, minus the ordinary and reasonable expenses necessary to produce such income.
 Income from self-employment, rent, royalties, proprietorship of a business, or joint ownership of a partnership, limited liability company, or closely held corporation is defined as gross receipts minus ordinary and reasonable expenses required for self-employment or business operations.
 Ordinary and reasonable expenses of self-employment or business operations necessary to produce income do not include: 1) Excessive promotional, travel, vehicle, or personal living expenses, depreciation on equipment, or costs of operation of home offices; or 2) Amounts allowable by the Internal Revenue Service for the accelerated component of depreciation expenses, investment tax credits, or any other business expenses determined by the court or the jury to be inappropriate for determining gross income.